 - Showing how many letters were sent to a particular official at the different stages of his career.

-Please note that only about 200 letters have been entered so far into the database and, thus, all of the numerical data and maps are based only on this small portion of the corpus of Libanius.
+Please note that only about 386 letters have been entered so far into the database, either partially or fully.
+Thus, all of the numerical data and maps are based only on this small portion of the corpus of Libanius.
 For more details about the degree of completion of the different facets of this project, refer to the diagram below.

 New Database Application